-The Commissioning process is one of the quality management processes used by the Wales Deanery as part of its Quality Management Framework.
+The Commissioning process is one of the quality management processes used by HEIW as part of its Quality Management Framework.

 Click here for an overview of the 2015 Commissioning process.

-The Targeted process is a responsive quality management process which is used by the Deanery to investigate possible training quality issues and collaborate with LEP’s to ensure that an appropriate action plan is taken forward where concerns are substantiated.
+The Targeted process is a responsive quality management process which is used by HEIW to investigate possible training quality issues and collaborate with LEP’s to ensure that an appropriate action plan is taken forward where concerns are substantiated.

 Click here for an overview of the Targeted Process.

-Click on the documents below for guidance for when a formal Deanery visit is arranged:
+Click on the documents below for guidance for when a formal HEIW visit is arranged: